hchang1508/BinaryOutcomePermutationTest_replication/README.txt

 "Fast computation of exact confidence intervals for randomized experiments with binary outcomes".

-The entire calculation is carried on on Yale HPC. https://research.computing.yale.edu/services/high-performance-computing
+The entire calculation is carried on Yale HPC. https://research.computing.yale.edu/services/high-performance-computing

 #############################################################################################